jnk5y/pi_garage_alert/README.md

 	* if you want an IFTTT alert (notification or SMS) add your IFTTT key
 * Run the install.sh script `sudo bash ./install.sh`
 	* The install script will copy bin/pi_garage_manager.py to /usr/local/sbin, etc/pi_garage_manager_config.py to /usr/local/etc, init.d/pi_garage_manager to /etc/init.d and make pi_garage_manager.py start on startup
-* To run the pi_garage_manager service run `sudo sudo service pi_garage_manager start`
+* To run the pi_garage_manager service run `sudo service pi_garage_manager start`
 * At this point, the Pi Garage Manager software should be running.
 You can view its log in /var/log/pi_garage_manager.log.
-You can use the pi_garage_trigger.py script found in bin/ to send commands to the service to open/close the garage door.
+You can use the garage_trigger.py script found in bin/ to send commands to the service to open/close the garage door.